 Schedule Adjustment and Drop Period

 Schedule Adjustment: The schedule adjustment period is the first 10 days of classes for the fall and spring semesters, the first 5 days of classes for Summer Sessions I and II, and the first 3 days of classes for Winter Term and 3-week Summer Term sessions.
-Courses may be added, when space is available, during the schedule adjustment period, and will appear on the students permanent record along with other courses previously listed.
+Courses may be added, when space is available, during the schedule adjustment period, and will appear on the student's permanent record.
 Courses dropped during this period will not appear on the student's permanent record.

 Departments may identify courses or sections of courses (with the approval of the Office of the Senior Vice President for Academic Affairs), which after the first five days of the schedule adjustment period in Spring and Fall semesters, shall require faculty or departmental approval for students to add.